nasa/trick/trick_sims/SIM_fibonacci_time/README.md

 long long exec_get_time_tics( void );
 ```

-And, to get the number of time tics per second, so we can convert between simulation time in seconds and time-tics, we use the following awkwardly name function:
+And, to get the number of time tics per second, so we can convert between simulation time in seconds and time-tics, we use the following awkwardly named function:

 ```
 int exec_get_time_tic_value( void );